enzomar/omb/README.md

 ## activate.py

 ### What is does
-The script make the input version application available from the given enviroment to be run and used.
+The script make the input version application available to the given enviroment to be run and used.
-In order to ahciev eit a link is creted between the app folder and the env folder.
+In order to achieve it a link is creted between the app folder and the env folder.
-Teh version to be activated MUST be deployed first.
+The version to be activated MUST be deployed first.

 ```sh
 usage: activate.py [-h] [-v VERSION] [-a {server,web}] [-p {dev,uat,prd}] [-s]